 - Self-promotion, funding and production advice

-Past sessions have taken place in Dundee, Edinburgh, Glasgow, Hawick and Inverness-shire, led by LUX Scotland staff, Benjamin Cook (Director, LUX) and invited artists and curators including Kathryn Elkin, Sarah Forrest, Liz Rosenfeld, Corin Sworn and Sarah Tripp.
+Past sessions have taken place in Aberdeen, Dundee, Edinburgh, Glasgow, Hawick and Inverness, led by LUX Scotland and LUX staff and invited artists and curators including Kathryn Elkin, Sarah Forrest, Shama Khanna, Liz Rosenfeld, Corin Sworn and Rehana Zaman.